Decision problems, complexity, traces, and representations: Introduction

-If we replace trace with another invariant like characteristic polynomial, then both Theorems \ref{UniformUniformComplexity} and \ref{UniformComplexity} hold.

-\paragraph{Property A: Why or why not.} We now address the likelihood a group might satisfies (A), (B), (C), or (D).
-We begin with property (A).
+\paragraph{Property (A).} We now address the likelihood a group satisfies (A) or (B).
+We begin with (A).
 The obvious test case to begin investigating with regard to property (A) is finitely generated free groups.
-For $n=2$, Horowitz \cite{Horowitz} proved that there exist non-conjugate $\gamma,\eta \in F_2$ such that for any representation $\rho\colon F_2 \to \SL(2,\C)$, we have

-We say such words are \textbf{$\SL_2$--trace equivalent}.
-It seems to have been, for some time now, a folklore question as to whether or not there exists $\SL_n$--trace equivalent words in $F_2$ for $n>2$.
-Indeed, even the case of $n=3$ is currently open.
-We discuss whether or not the words constructed by Horowitz can be $\SL_n$--trace equivalent.
-We see that if they are, an unexpected trace relation must hold.
-In particular, such relations seems unlikely and we view that as a little evidence that $F_2$ (more generally $F_r$) should have property (A).
-Anderson \cite{Anderson} provides a broader context for the construction of Horowitz and a conjectural picture for what such pairs of $\SL_2$--trace equivalent words should look like.
-Additionally, Leininger \cite{Leininger} and Kapovich--Levitt--Schupp--Shpilrain \cite{KLSS} give a more geometric/topological take (see also \cite{GR}, \cite{Lee}, \cite{Lee2}, \cite{LV}).
+For $n=2$, Horowitz \cite{Horowitz} proved that there exist non-conjugate $\gamma,\eta \in F_2$ such that for any representation $\rho\colon F_2 \to \SL(2,\C)$, we have $\Tr(\rho(\gamma)) = \Tr(\rho(\eta))$.
+We say such elements are \textbf{$\SL_2$--trace equivalent}.
+It seems to have been, for some time now, a folklore question as to whether or not there exists $\SL_n$--trace equivalent elements in $F_2$ for $n>2$.
+In Section \ref{Horowitz}, we discuss whether or not the elements constructed by Horowitz can be $\SL_n$--trace equivalent, and see that if they are, an unexpected trace relation must hold.
+Ginzburg--Rudnick \cite{GR} investigated when a given element has a $\SL_2$--trace companion and gave a conjectural condition on the element to ensure that it does not have such a companion.
+Anderson \cite{Anderson} provided a broader context for the construction of Horowitz and a conjectural picture for what such pairs of $\SL_2$--trace equivalent elements should look like.
+Additionally, Leininger \cite{Leininger} and Kapovich--Levitt--Schupp--Shpilrain \cite{KLSS} gave a more geometric/topological take (see also \cite{GR}, \cite{Lee}, \cite{Lee2}, \cite{LV}).
 Of course, we have trivially that any $\SL_3$--trace equivalent pair is also an $\SL_2$--trace equivalent pair.
-The failure of Anderson's general construction for $\SL(3,\C)$ would be considerably more compelling evidence for property (A).
+The failure of Anderson's general construction to produce $\SL_3$--trace equivalent pairs would provide some evidence that free groups have (A).

-When first encountering the possibility of $\SL_n$--trace equivalent words, a typical reaction is to insist that the demand is too high.
-After all, free groups have a rich supply of representations into $\SL(n,\C)$ and we seek non-conjugate words that regardless of the choice of the representation, have the same trace.
-However, we see from Corollary \ref{Baire}, for a free group the following are equivalent: \begin{itemize} \item[(1)] For each representation $\rho\colon F_r \to \SL(n,\C)$, there exist non-conjugate words $\gamma,\eta \in F_r$ with $\Tr(\rho(\gamma)) = \Tr(\rho(\eta))$. \item[(2)] There exists non-conjugate words $\gamma,\eta \in F_r$ such that for each representation $\rho\colon F_r \to \SL(n,\C)$, we have $\Tr(\rho(\gamma)) = \Tr(\rho(\eta))$. \end{itemize}

-In particular, for each representation, we simply need to find two non-conjugate words with the same trace opposed to finding two non-conjugate words that have the same trace for every representation into $\SL(n,\C)$.